grafana/agent/docs/sources/static/set-up/install/install-agent-on-windows.md

 # Install Grafana Agent in static mode on Windows

-You can install Grafana Agent in static mode on Windows as a standard install, or as a silent install.
+You can install Grafana Agent in static mode on Windows as a standard graphical install, or as a silent install.

 ## Standard install

-To do a standard install of Grafana Agent on Windows, perform the following steps.
+To do a standard graphical install of Grafana Agent on Windows, perform the following steps.

 1. Navigate to the [latest release](https://github.com/grafana/agent/releases) on GitHub.